Class B RV Rental: Costs, Features & When It’s the Right Choice

 What is a Class B RV rental?

 A Class B RV rental is a compact, van-style RV that includes essential living features while driving much like a regular vehicle.
+If you want a quick overview of how Class B compares to Class A and Class C RVs, check out our RV classes explained guide.
 It offers sleeping space, a small kitchen, and basic utilities inside a maneuverable footprint that fits easily into parking spots and narrow roads.

 What does a Class B RV look like?